Akashssingh/ehrshot-network-analysis_project1_akash_samuel/README.md

 Since the data may contain sensitive patient information, it is not shared on github repository.
 It is taken as granted that the user has downloaded the EHRShot_sampled_2000patients data.

-It is highly recommended to not change the names of the files unziped from downloaded EHRShot data
+It is highly recommended to not change the names of the files unziped from downloaded EHRShot data.

 In the root directory, you should have src folder and a data folder containing EHRShot_sampled_2000patients repository.
 Cloned repo do not come with data folder.

-The congif.py script figures out the directory path issues but the names of the files must be as expected.
+The config.py script figures out the directory path issues but the names of the files must be as expected.

 Data stored in -> data/EHRShot_sampled_2000patients/
 EHRShot_sampled_2000patients directory must have